 “YourUVA” Student Life Blog

-“YourUVA” is a student-led project and multimedia endeavor to reflect student life and to celebrate the multifaceted identities, experiences, and cultures that make up our community.
-This initiative was created by two students (CLAS ‘17) working out of the Student Activities office and illuminates student voices and perspectives with student spotlight articles, photo galleries, podcasts/videos, and more.
+“YourUVA” was a student-led project and multimedia endeavor to reflect student life and to celebrate the multifaceted identities, experiences, and cultures that make up our community.
+This initiative was created by two students (CLAS ‘17) working out of the Student Engagement office and illuminates student voices and perspectives with student spotlight articles, photo galleries, podcasts/videos, and more.

 Access the blog here.